Protect your family members from potential financial hardships.

-Other plans that we offer are term life insurance and no medical exam life insurance plans.
-All of these plans can be used for personal use, buy/sell agreements, or key-person needs to name just a few.
+We also offer term life insurance and no medical exam life insurance plans.
+All of these plans can be used for personal use, buy/sell agreements, or key-person protection needs to name just a few.

 High-limit disability insurance plans can be customized to meet your needs.
-I fully understand and realize that no two situations or needs are the same.
+We fully understand and realize no two situations or needs are the same.

-Please contact me today for a confidential discussion of your needs.
+Please contact us today for a confidential discussion of your needs.
 We provide expert, unbiased advice on disability insurance plans.
-My toll-free number is 888-636-2310.
+Our toll-free number is 888-636-2310.